 I joined GT Therapy Group in 2018 as a Senior Therapist.
 I love being in partnership and community with other thoughtful and passionate therapists.
 The collaboration and support I receive from this group practice makes me a better therapist to my clients.

-Currently, I'm exploring Internal Family Systems which provides a lens to explore and integrate the various parts of ourself that make us uniquely who we are.
-I've found this to be a powerful approach in addressing challenges in relationships, trauma, depression, and anxiety.
+In 2022/23, I took a deep dive into Internal Family Systems (IFS) which provides a lens to explore and integrate the various parts of ourself that make us uniquely who we are.
+As a Level 1 IFS therapist, I've found this to be a powerful approach in addressing challenges in relationships, trauma, depression, and anxiety.

 As my background is in Social Work, I am deeply driven by a social justice perspective.
 I actively and continually learn and evolve as a human in this complicated world.
 I seek to understand my privilege and the intersectional challenges that face marginalized communities.
 My sincerest hope is to be a safe place for all people.

 I feel a great privilege to work with incredible humans, everyday.
 My clients inspire me and give my work meaning and purpose.
 I hold the deepest respect for the vulnerability required in the therapeutic process and appreciate the opportunity to show up for people who deserve to be fully seen.

 And, when I'm not working, I'm found with my two kiddos, husband, and dog piddlin' around the house, baking, gardening, or sitting in the hammock under my favorite tree.

 Thanks for stopping by.
 I hope to hear from you soon.